top of page

 • If you completed the process virtually, you’ll need to print the marriage license before bringing it to your ceremony.

-📅 Timeline: The ceremony must be held at least 24 hours after receiving your license and within 60 days of issuance.
+šŸ“… Timeline:Ā The ceremony must be held at least 24 hours after receiving your licenseĀ and within 60 daysĀ of issuance.
+You can book your ceremony appointment without having the license on hand yet.

 Romantic couple photoshoot on NYC street with bride holding bouquet in white dress after their new york city hall wedding, civil marriage in Manhattan